mitsuba-renderer/drjit/docs/random.rst

 implementation provided here generates around 1.4 billion single precision variates per second.
 Note that the implementation uses a small amount of internal storage to record the current RNG state and a stream selector.
-Together, they require 16 bytes per SIMD lane.
+Together, these two fields require 16 bytes per SIMD lane.

 When used with LLVM or CUDA arrays, the arithmetic underlying pseudorandom number generation will be JIT-compiled along with other computation performed